Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-2.md

 <!-- > -->

-## GraphQL Schemas
+## GraphQL 😎 Schemas 🛠

 <!-- > -->

-A GraphQL **Schema** contains a set of Types that describe everything you can query from a service.
+A GraphQL **Schema** 🛠 contains a set of Types that describe everything you can query from a service.

 <!-- > -->

-Schemas are written in the GraphQL Schema language which is similar to the Query language.
+Schemas 🛠 are written in the GraphQL 😎 **Schema language** which is similar to the Query language.

 <!-- > -->

-The SWAPI might define a person like this:
+SWAPI might define a person 💁 like this:

 ```JS
 type Person {